snowdrop/snowdrop-cloud-devex/README.md

 ## Push the code

-- As the Development's pod has been created and is running the `supervisord's server`, we will now push the code.
+- As the Development's pod has been created and is running the `supervisord` server, we will now push the code.

 - if we want to compile the project using maven within the pod, then we will copy the following resources within the pod : `pom.xml, src/ folder`
   In this case, use the following command